 Only users with the "Account Owner" or "Manage Business Rules" roles can create business rules.

-To configure the business rule, please go to the Administration panel at the top right side of your screen -> open the Business rule tab -> select the "Predecessor Card is Updated" rule option.
+To configure the business rule, please go to the Administration panel at the top right corner of your screen, open the Business rule tab, and select the "Predecessor Card is Updated" rule option.

-Note: In case that there is a set of defined rules to your account -> use the Add new rule button at the upper right side of the panel.
+Note: If there is a set of defined rules to your account → use the Add new rule button at the upper right side of the panel.

 The "Predecessor Card is Updated" configuration panel has the following fields and properties :